codewaft/sevit/README.md

 ### Frequently asked questions
 - How Sevit works?
 [User documentation](https://github.com/codewaft/sevit/wiki/User-documentation)
 - What are the main features and functionalities?
 [Features and functionalities](https://github.com/codewaft/sevit/wiki/Features-and-functionalities)
-- What are the server requirements?
-[Server requirements](https://github.com/codewaft/sevit/wiki/Server-requirements)
 - How to install it on a dedicated server?
 [Installation on dedicated server](https://github.com/codewaft/sevit/wiki/Installation-on-dedicated-server)
 - How to install on Docker?
 [Installation on Docker](https://github.com/codewaft/sevit/wiki/Installation-on-Docker)
 - How to install it on a cPanel?
 [Installation on cPanel](https://github.com/codewaft/sevit/wiki/Installation-on-cPanel)